cliouo/jules-test/my-next-app/README.md

 ## Project Overview

-The core functionality lies in the API route `src/app/api/proxy/[...slug]/route.ts`.
-This route captures all requests under `/api/proxy/` and forwards them to the server specified by the `TARGET_SERVER_URL` environment variable.
+The core functionality lies in the API route `src/app/api/proxy/[[...slug]]/route.ts`.
+This optional catch-all route captures requests under `/api/proxy/` (including the root `/api/proxy` itself) and forwards them to the server specified by the `TARGET_SERVER_URL` environment variable.

 ## Local Setup